Holiday Lighting SEO: Rank for Christmas Lights (2026)

 Should I post lit-house photos on social during install season?
 Yes, daily.
 Reels of lit homes perform exceptionally well in November–December and build the audience for next year's pre-season campaign.

 Want a holiday lighting website built for the June–October booking window?
-Our website design service ships custom sites at $2,500 + $47/mo with pre-season booking pages, tiered package architecture, take-down/storage messaging, and scarcity-selling baked in.
+Our website design service ships custom sites at $2,500 (or $1,500 with lead gen) with pre-season booking pages, tiered package architecture, take-down/storage messaging, and scarcity-selling baked in.
 Or book a free strategy call.

 Related reading: